SugarChain-Studio/sugarch-utilities/packages/asset-manager/README.md

   - `copyFrom`: The existing group to copy from.
   - `translation` (optional): Translated name of the new group.

+Note: The implementation supports providing optional `defOverrides` to change some properties of the copied group.
+In the code the full signature is `(newGroup, copyFrom, translation?, defOverrides?)` where `defOverrides` is a partial group definition to override fields on the new group.

 ---

 ### `addLayerNames(group: CustomGroupName, assetDef: CustomAssetDefinition, entries: Translation.String): void`